 It can be hard to decide which choice feels right to you, and it can be difficult to determine which one a person might have wanted if you hadn’t talked about it before their passing.
 You want to do what’s right for your loved one, and not knowing for sure what they would have chosen can be difficult.
 In those circumstances, you’ll need to make the choice that’s right for you so you can move on.

 Being cremated or buried is an extremely personal choice.
 Even though it’s a difficult issue to discuss, making a decision and having that conversation in advance matters.
-It helps to put your final wishes in writing, so your loved ones know what’s right by you.
+It helps to put your final wishes in writing, so your loved ones know what’s right for you.

 Pre-planning a funeral can take a lot of pressure off your loved ones when you pass on.